Post

 && echo "$USER_NAME:$USER_PASSWORD" | chpasswd

-When building a Docker image using this Dockerfile, if no separate options are specified, the initial value of the ‘remote’ user’s account password is 000000.
-This is very vulnerable in terms of security, so when building the Docker image, use the --build-arg option to specify a separate account login password, or change the settings immediately after running the container for the first time.
-For security, it’s desirable to disable password login when connecting via SSH and configure it to allow login only through a separate key file later, and it would be ideal to utilize hardware keys like Yubikey.
-SSH server configuration will be covered to some extent in the next part of this series, and if you want to know more details, you can refer to the documents in the following list:
+When building a Docker image using this Dockerfile without specifying options, the initial password for the ‘remote’ user is 000000.
+This is very vulnerable from a security perspective, so you should either specify a different account login password using the --build-arg option when building the Docker image, or change the settings immediately after running the container for the first time.
+For security, it’s advisable to disable password login for SSH access and allow login only through a separate key file, and using hardware keys like Yubikey would be ideal.
+SSH server configuration will be covered to some extent in the next part of this series, and for more details, you can refer to the following documents:

-Also, this Dockerfile assumes that the built image will be used only by individuals or a small group of trusted insiders, and if you need to distribute the built image externally, setting passwords through --build-arg is dangerous and other methods should be used.
+Also, this Dockerfile assumes that the built image will only be used by yourself or a small group of trusted insiders, and if you need to distribute the image without exposing sensitive information, using --build-arg is dangerous.
 Please refer to this document.

 1